Just Make Sure You Bring Enough Cash!

 Although Iran has a functioning network of ATMs (cashpoint machines), they can only be used with locally issued bank cards, so are useless to travelers unless you open a local account.

 Sanctions mean your (Western-issued) credit card will be useless in Iran.
-The only exceptions are a handful of carpet shops with foreign accounts, but if they can help at all (it’s far from guaranteed) you’ll pay a hefty 10% plus service charge for the privilege.
+The only exceptions are a handful of carpet shops with foreign accounts, but if they can help at all (it’s far from guaranteed) you’ll pay a hefty 10% plus a service charge for the privilege.
 Bring enough cash.

 This can, at times, be rather annoying because locals now pay for just about everything, even very small purchases, using their local debit cards.
 The practice is so widespread that some places are even surprised when you try to pay in cash (and seem flummoxed by the whole concept of giving change).
 Some ticket machines (eg to use the Metro in Mashhad) don’t even accept cash and will only accept locally issued cards for payment.